uo-applied-math/applied_math/pages/winter.md

 ## Homework and assessment:

+Homework assignments can be found here: [https://github.com/murray-lab/statistical-learning](https://github.com/murray-lab/statistical-learning).

 Weekly homeworks will consist of a mix of pen-and-paper problems and computational exercises.
 Computational homework will be turned in as jupyter notebooks, allowing integration of programming, simulation results, and LaTeX into a single document.
+Homework assignments should be turned in via the course's Canvas page.

 ## Software